30-Day Money Back Guarantee

 Best for: Bone health, immune function, and mood support in limited-sun climates

-Most vitamin D3 comes from sheep's wool, making lichen-derived D3 the optimal vegetarian choice.
-This form matches the body's natural production better than D2, supporting calcium absorption and immune response.
+Most vitamin D3 comes from sheep's wool, making lichen-derived D3 a preferred option for vegetarians.
+This form is structurally similar to the vitamin D produced by the body and is generally well-utilized, supporting calcium absorption and immune response.
 Research indicates vegetarians have lower vitamin D levels on average.

 Effective dosing varies depending on latitude, skin tone, and sun exposure.
 Quality supplements combine D3 with healthy fats for enhanced absorption.